chess2022/PNW_Hiking/readme.md

 **************************************************

 Wednesday (Day 1):
-- [ ] Create a Trello board
+- [X] Create a Trello board
-- [ ] Set up file structure and install dependencies
+- [X] Set up file structure and install dependencies
-- [ ] Create a detailed readme file
+- [X] Create a detailed readme file

 Thursday (Day 2):
-- [ ] Cry into my pillow and then shake it off and get to work (kidding, kidding)
+- [X] Cry into my pillow and then shake it off and get to work (kidding, kidding)
-- [ ] Assemble data and photos to fill my database
+- [X] Assemble data and photos to fill my database
-- [ ] Fill in database
+- [X] Fill in database
-- [ ] Work on finishing up week 8 homework assignment
+- [X] Work on finishing up week 8 homework assignment

 Friday (Day 3):
-- [ ] Get index routes and basic index.ejs code done
+- [X] Get index routes and basic index.ejs code done
 - [ ] Figure out how to filter results
-- [ ] Get "show" route and details page done
+- [X] Get "show" route and details page done
-- [ ] Create login & create user page done but maybe not routes
+- [X] Create login & create user page done but maybe not routes

 Saturday (Day 4):
-- [ ] Create dashboard page
+- [X] Create dashboard page
-- [ ] Create routes for dashboard page
+- [X] Create routes for dashboard page
-- [ ] Work on weird kinks in the code and troubleshoot
+- [X] Work on weird kinks in the code and troubleshoot

 Sunday (Day 5):
-- [ ] Go crazy with CSS (if not already partially done by now)
+- [X] Go crazy with CSS (if not already partially done by now)
 - [ ] Work on anything not yet completed
 - [ ] Maybe add trail maps via API call if there's enough time

 Monday (Day 6):
-- [ ] Work on anything not yet completed
+- [X] Work on anything not yet completed
-- [ ] More troubleshooting since I guarantee there will be something wonky that needs updating
+- [X] More troubleshooting since I guarantee there will be something wonky that needs updating

 Tuesday (Day 7):
-- [ ] Frantically finish up anything not yet completed
+- [X] Frantically finish up anything not yet completed
+- [X] More frantic finish up and wondering why I had to make my project so difficult

+Wednesday (Day 8):
+- [ ] Last minute rush to finish up
+- [ ] Present my project
+- [ ] Have a drink to celebrate being DONE

 **************************************************